 Removing (aspirating) the trapped air is sometimes needed

-Sometimes a larger tube is inserted through the chest wall to remove a large pneumothorax.
+Sometimes a larger tube is inserted into the chest to remove a large pneumothorax.
 This is more commonly needed for cases of secondary spontaneous pneumothorax when there is underlying lung disease.
-Commonly, the tube is left place for a few days to allow the lung tissue that has torn to heal.
+Commonly, the tube is left there for a few days to allow the lung tissue that has torn to heal.

 Note: it can be dangerous to fly if you have a pneumothorax.
 Do not fly until you have the 'all clear' from your doctor following a pneumothorax.
 Also, do not go to remote places where access to medical care is limited until you have the 'all clear' from a doctor.

 Some people have repeated episodes of spontaneous pneumothorax.
-If this occurs, a procedure may be advised with the aim of preventing further recurrences.
+If this occurs, a procedure may be advised with the aim of preventing the condition from coming back.
 For example, an operation is an option if the part of the lung that tears and leaks air out is identified.
 It may be a small bleb on the lung surface, which can be removed.
 Another procedure that may be advised is for an irritant powder (usually a kind of talc powder) to be put on the lung surface.
-This causes an inflammation which then helps the lung surface to stick to the chest wall better.
+This causes inflammation which then makes the lung surface stick to the inside of the chest wall.

 A lung specialist will be able to give the pros and cons of the different procedures.
-The procedure advised may depend on your general health, and whether you have an underlying lung disease.
+The procedure advised may depend on your general health and on whether you have an underlying lung disease.

-If you are a smoker and have had a primary spontaneous pneumothorax, you can reduce your risk of a recurrence by stopping smoking.
+If you are a smoker and have had a primary spontaneous pneumothorax, you can reduce your risk of it happening again by stopping smoking.

 Did you find this information useful?

 - Pleural Disease Guidelines; British Thoracic Society (September 2010)